stennler/scripts/README.md

 # scripts

-Lots of utility scripts I've written over the years
+Some utility scripts I've written or stolen from Zack